rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ---

 Cluster mode in VictoriaLogs provides horizontal scaling to many nodes when [single-node VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) reaches vertical scalability limits of a single host.
-If you have an ability to run a single-node VictoriaLogs on a host with more CPU / RAM / storage space / storage IO, then it is preferred to do this instead of switching to cluster mode, since a single-node VictoriaLogs instance has the following advantages over cluster mode:
+If you have the ability to run a single-node VictoriaLogs on a host with more CPU / RAM / storage space / storage IO, then it is preferred to do this instead of switching to cluster mode, since a single-node VictoriaLogs instance has the following advantages over cluster mode:

 - It is easier to configure, manage and troubleshoot, since it consists of a single self-contained component.